It's well worth the sweat...

 The great, even-sided cinder cone of Ngāuruhoe presides over an otherworldly scene of volcanic desolation – the ashen expanse of Tongariro’s South Crater.

 The route crosses to the far wall of South Crater and there’s another brisk climb to the highest point on the Crossing.
-On a clear day, the views are breathtaking – over Lake Rotoaira to Lake Taupō or, in the other direction, across the North Island’s rugged heartland to Mount Taranaki, 140km away.
+On a clear day, the views are breathtaking – over Lake Rotoaira to Lake Taupō or, in the other direction, across the North Island’s rugged heartland to Mount Taranaki, over 200km away.

 The track now descends alongside Tongariro’s Red Crater, with its mineral-stained walls and active fumaroles, and past the cluster of tarns known as the Emerald Lakes for their vivid, mineral-stained green water.